IQTLabs/dnaviz/README.md

 # Documentation

-For specific functions and methods of visualization, take a look at the [documentation](https://lab41.github.io/dnaviz/modules/_dnaviz_.html)
+For specific functions and visualization methods, take a look at the [documentation](https://iqtlabs.github.io/dnaviz/modules/_dnaviz_.html).